-In the Bible, dry ground is used to describe the hardened hearts of people – someone who has turned from God or don’t know Him.
-God showed me that these embers were actually the books that would be “exploding” from His children, traveling and landing in the hands of the people who need His hope and love.
+In the Bible, dry ground is used to describe the hardened hearts of people – someone who has turned from God or doesn’t know Him.
+God showed me that the embers flying through the air were actually the books that would be “exploding” from His children, traveling and landing in the hands of the people who need His hope and love.
 These books would be a way to reach these people right where they are, and they would be touched by the fire of The Holy Spirit.

 Are you ready to emit your spark?

 The Bible tells us in Revelation 12:11 that it is by the Blood of the Lamb, the sacrifice of Jesus, and the word of our testimony that the enemy will be defeated.
 One of the best “sparks” you can write is your testimony.
-Here are three easy steps to get started:
+Three easy steps to get started: